 Charlotte: Made for Meetings

-As the 15th largest city in the nation, Charlotte is easy to access from most major cities thanks to Charlotte Douglas International, the world's sixth busiest airport.
+As the 15th largest city in the nation, Charlotte is easy to access from most major cities thanks to Charlotte Douglas International, one of the world's busiest airports.
 With its compact walkable Uptown area, the Queen City boasts diverse attractions, professional sporting venues and innovative culinary offerings, making it an ideal destination of choice for meeting planners who aim to impress.

-New hotels such as the Grand Bohemian and JW Marriott supplement the 5,600 rooms within the bustling Uptown area.
-And a new $127 million Charlotte Convention Center expansion adds more than 50,000 square feet to the facility, making it even easier to meet with added breakout and pre-function areas.
+New hotels such as the Grand Bohemian and JW Marriott bring the total to 6,400 rooms within the bustling Uptown area.
+The $127 million expansion of the Charlotte Convention Center completed in October 2021 added more than 50,000 square feet to the facility, making it even easier to meet with added breakout and pre-function areas.